sharmatime/anvil-docker/anvil-rstudio-base/README.md

 # AnVIL RStudio Docker Image

 This document provides background on the [RStudio](https://rstudio.com/products/rstudio/) Docker Image and how to use it in the cloud-based platform [Terra](app.terra.bio).
 Unlike the currently existing [Terra base images](https://github.com/DataBiosphere/terra-docker#terra-base-images), RStudio is not hosted in a Jupyter Notebook; any work performed in Terra RStudio will not be saved.
-Instructions and suggestions are provided at the end of this document for saving RStudio code.
+At the end of this document, you will find Instructions and suggestions saving RStudio data and code.

 ## Table of Contents